Lettuce Bolting? 5 Things You Can Do With It

 PHOTO: Jessica Walliser

-This is my favorite thing to do with the bolted lettuce in my garden.
+This is my favorite thing to do with lettuce bolting in my garden.
 Instead of pulling the plants out by the roots, simply cut the tops off and leave the roots intact.
 The stump will resprout when temperatures cool later in the season and go on to produce a second crop of lettuce in the late summer or fall.

 Lettuce blossoms are very attractive to many species of parasitic wasps, syrphid flies and other beneficial insects that help gardeners control pests in the landscape.
 Some species of pollinators nectar on them as well.
-Lettuce flowers will be buzzing with insect activity soon after they open, and they’ll continue to bloom for many weeks.
+Lettuce bolting flowers will be buzzing with insect activity soon after they open, and they’ll continue to bloom for many weeks.

 4. Collect the Seeds for Next Year’s Garden